-Code Course Learning Code of CLOs aligned Teaching Assessment Outcomes with program Strategies Methods 1.2 Identify the link between the history of a language and its present situation.
-List major language families of the world, with a particular emphasis on Indo- European languages 1.2 1.3 Enlist the key factors causing language change, main types of change and its processes.
+Code Course Learning Code of CLOs aligned Teaching Assessment 364.6 Outcomes with program Strategies Methods 1.2 Identify the link between the history of a language and its present situation.
+List major language families of the world, with a particular emphasis on Indo- 1.2 European languages 1.3 Enlist the key factors causing language change, main types of change and its processes.
 1.1 1.4 Define Borrowing, Grammaticalization, Reanalysis, Lexicostatistics, etc. 1.4 2.0 Skills 2.1 .
 Discuss key issues in Historical Linguistics and Comparative Linguistics such as Language Change, Language Families, Borrowing, Language Death/Attrition, Lexicostatistics, etc. 2.1 2.2 Compare and contrast some languages (e.g. English and Arabic) drawing on their histories, families and processes involved in language change.
-2.1,2.3 3.1
+2.1,2.3 - Discuss the issue of Contrastive Analysis (Transfer).
+3.1 Link some phenomena such as the discrepancies between

-Code Course Learning Outcomes Code of CLOs aligned with program Teaching Strategies Assessment Methods .
-Develop a few research skills in the context of Historical and Comparative Linguistics (writing a research summary/response- paper on a given topic).
-3.2,3.3 3.0 Values, autonomy, and d responsibility 3.1 Students can make use of the knowledge and practices they gain in the study of Historical Linguistics and Comparative Linguistics to improve their English proficiency, particularly in writing and speaking.
+Code Course Learning Outcomes .
+Develop a few Code of CLOs aligned with program Teaching Strategies Assessment Methods research skills in the context of Historical and Comparative Linguistics (writing a research summary/response-paper on a given topic).
+3.2,3.3 3.0 Values, autonomy, and dresponsibility 3.1 Students can make use of the knowledge and practices they gain in the study of Historical Linguistics and Comparative Linguistics to improve their English proficiency, particularly in writing and speaking.
 This awareness can help them improve their attitudes of World Englishes, accents and dialects and understand the importance of getting exposed to them through the Internet.
 3.1 3.2 3.2 By making use 3.2 3.3 Involves interdependent skills- intra/inter-team skills 3.1 3.4